addiks/symfony_rdm/README.md

 ];
 ```

-After that the service-type should work.
+After that this bundle should work.
+If not create an issue here and provide as much details about the environment this
+is being used in, i may be able to help.

 ## Why